Deep Time Series Models: A Comprehensive Survey and Benchmark: Preliminaries

-\textbf{Variate Correlation} In addition to capturing temporal dependencies, understanding the variate correlations within high-dimensionality plays a pivotal role in analyzings multivariate time series.
-These correlations refer to the complex interactions and associations among different variables changing across the time.
-They provide valuable insights into the underlying dynamics and dependencies among the measurements, enabling a more comprehensive understanding of the latent process.
-Traditional approaches, such as Vector Autoregressive (VAR) models \cite{stock2001vector}, extend the concept of autoregression to multiple variables and can capture the relationships between multiple quantities as they evolve over time.
-Technically, VAR represents each variable as a linear combination of its lagged values and the lagged values of all other variables in the model, which results in an inability to capture complex and non-linear relationships. \whx{Recently, advanced deep models, such as Graph Neural Networks \cite{cao2020spectral} and Transformers \cite{zhang2023crossformer,liu2023itransformer}, have also been introduced for variate correlation modeling.}
+\textbf{Variate Correlation} Beyond temporal dependencies, comprehending the correlations among distinct variables is paramount for analyzing multivariate time series, particularly in high-dimensional contexts.
+These correlations encapsulate the complex interactions and associations among multiple measurements as they evolve over time.
+Elucidating these relationships provides valuable insights into the underlying dynamics and latent processes.
+Conventional approaches, exemplified by VAR \cite{stock2001vector}, extend the concept of autoregression to multiple variables, thereby enabling the capture of inter-variable relationships across time.
+However, VAR models represent each variable as a linear combination of lagged values of all other variables, which inherently limits their ability to capture misaligned or nonlinear relationships.

+The aforementioned fundamental elements of time series present considerable challenges for constructing practical analysis models.
+While traditional statistical methods offer foundational theoretical insights, their inherent reliance on presumptions of the data, such as linearity and stationarity, often restricts their applicability in intricate real-world scenarios.
+Recently, deep learning models have emerged as powerful alternatives for time series modeling.
+Their capacity for representation learning and scalability to big data uniquely positions them for high-dimensional and nonlinear time series data, effectively fulfilling diverse analysis tasks.